Searching

 dog (cat or mouse)

-finds notes with dog and cat, or dog and mouse.
+finds notes with "dog" and "cat", or "dog" and "mouse".

 -cat

-finds notes without the word "cat".
+finds notes without "cat".

 -cat -mouse